335iguy/inv_vzw31-sn_WeatherTrend_Notification/README.md

 **Current Configuration:**

 Ive set up a script for each group of commands that needs to be run.
 All of these use the `zwave_js.multicast_set_value` for each call.
 A total of 7 calls have to be made for each LED.
-Here's what I have so far:
+Here's what I have so far for script:
+* One for duration change
-* One for duration
+* One for duration reset
 * Two for color selection
 * One for effect
+* One for level
-* One for level (although this one will likely be a one-off command for the time being)
+* One for level reset
-* An automation that turns the LEDs off prior to the changes and then executes the scripts
+Automations:
+* One for rising temp: pre-sets the params at the 59th minute, executes the duration script at the top of the hour, then resets the duration and levels.
+Only on the condition that the temp change threshold has been reached.
+* Same as above but for the falling temp.
+Sensor(s):
 * A trend binary sensor that detects whether the temperature is rising/falling to a certain threshold